amarh/openPLM/docs/en/user/tuto_1_main_funct.rst

 Study
 ========================================================

-Reaching "Study" from the Home page show the history of the objects related to the user.
+Reaching "Study" from the Home page shows the history of the objects related to the user.

 On the "Study" page you can: